 Early Season Wildflowers at Low Elevations

 Ridgway writer Mary Menz and Montrose photographer Jim Pisarowicz will share their extensive plant knowledge and excitement for the area with you.
-Registration includes a copy of their book Common Wildflowers of the San Juan Mountains (2019).
-More information will be provided one week prior to the event.
-Dress for variable weather conditions.
+Registration includes a copy of their book Common Wildflowers of the San Juan Mountains (second printing 2022) and surprize items, too!
+More information will be provided a few days prior to the event.

 8:00 am-12:00 pm